Damian Irvine

-Damian J Irvine (born 25 May 1974, Sydney, Australia) is an Australian businessman and sporting administrator.
+Damian J Irvine (born 25 May 1974, Sydney) is an Australian businessman and sporting administrator.

 Early life

 Irvine was born in Sutherland, southern Sydney, and attended Yarrawarra school, where he began a life-long affiliation with the Cronulla Sharks.

 He relocated to Bathurst for his formative years, attending Kelso Public and the Scots School, Bathurst, where he represented in hockey, football, rugby, and diving.

 He played football with the renowned Bathurst 75 football club and was a member of the 1992 dual first and reserve grade NSW football title-winning teams.

-In 1993 Irvine joined Northern Suburbs Rugby and relocated to Sydney.
+In 1993, Irvine joined Northern Suburbs Rugby and relocated to Sydney.

 Business career

-In 1993 Irvine joined the pre-opening team at The Observatory Hotel, part of the sea containers and Venice-Simplon Group as concierge.
+In 1993, Irvine joined the pre-opening team at The Observatory Hotel, part of the sea containers and Venice-Simplon Group as concierge.

-In 1995 he was awarded the Premiers Service Award by Bob Carr for services to the hospitality industry before training in fashion and design and taking over Skindeep Clothing, a small tailoring and fashion business in Sydney, in 1996.
+In 1995, he was awarded the Premiers Service Award by Bob Carr for services to the hospitality industry before training in fashion and design and taking over Skindeep Clothing, a small tailoring and fashion business in Sydney, in 1996.

-Under his guidance Skindeep Clothing became a multi-site men's fashion company specialising in custom-made suiting and costume production and design for locally produced and shot films such as The Matrix, Superman Returns, The Hard Word, Dirty Deeds, numerous television series and music concept and design work with acts such as Silverchair, Looking Through a Glass Onion for John waters and Human Nature and the Bell Shakespeare Company.
+Under his guidance Skindeep Clothing became a multi-site men's fashion company specialising in custom-made suiting and costume production and design for locally produced and shot films such as The Matrix, Superman Returns, The Hard Word, Dirty Deeds, numerous television series and music concept and design work with acts such as Silverchair, Looking Through a Glass Onion for John Waters and Human Nature and the Bell Shakespeare Company.

 During his time as director of Skindeep Clothing, Damian lectured and mentored students at Sydney's renowned Fashion Design Studio at East Sydney College of TAFE.

 His life-long support of the Cronulla Sharks saw Skindeep become long-term sponsors of the club from 1997.

 Irvine took up an interest in Thoroughbred racing and breeding in 1996.

-In 1997 Irvine founded the Acquiesce Group, a consultancy company.
+In 1997, Irvine founded the Acquiesce Group, a consultancy company.

+Music

+In 2020, project band Socata recorded and released two singles that Irvine wrote and produced demo tracks for in 1994.
+Socata members are Irvine, R.E.M and The Posies guitarist Ken Stringfellow and The Posies Drummer Frankie Seragusa.
+The tracks "Fine and Dando" and "Nice Thing" were released during lockdown for the Covid pandemic.